Every business in Australia should be thinking about Cyber Security in 2019.

 We’ve all heard of hacking and phishing scams – many cyber attacks are actually successful because of simple human error or social engineering (e.g. opening an email attachment).

 If your business uses the internet – for email, banking, running a website or other activities – you need to know how to keep your information and assets safe.

-Businesses who don’t have a cyber security policy in place could be leaving themselves open to attacks and legal issues.
+Businesses that don’t have a cyber security policy could be leaving themselves open to attacks and legal issues.